replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 Complete the following before you perform this task:

 - Meet the general system requirements.
-See [General System Requirements](installing-general-requirements).
+See [General System Requirements](installing-general-requirements)
 - Meet the system requirements for the Kubernetes installer.
-See [Kubernetes Installer Requirements](installing-embedded-cluster-requirements).
+See [Kubernetes Installer Requirements](installing-embedded-cluster-requirements)

 Additionally, if you are installing with high availability and want to use a load balancer, ensure that your load balancer is:
 - A TCP forwarding load balancer